(208) 523-4433 info@wrightlawidaho.com

 In a nutshell, companies that are required to file a report (not surprisingly called “Reporting Companies”) must provide information about “Beneficial Owners” of the company.
 A “Beneficial Owner” is the government’s term for a person who is an owner or who has substantial control – directly or indirectly – over the business.
 The information submitted will not be available to the public.

 In addition to providing information about “Beneficial Owners,” “Applicants” for the company – generally the individual who files the formation document with state authorities – must also be identified.
+Only reporting companies created or registered on or after January 1, 2024, will need to report their company “Applicants.”
+If our office was the “Applicant”, meaning our office directly filed the document that created your company, contact us at info@wrightlawidaho.com to obtain the necessary reporting information.

 The Reporting Company must provide its name and any alternative (DBA) names, the address of its principal place of business, the state of formation, and its taxpayer identification number or what is called a FinCEN identifier.
 Every Beneficial Owner or Company Applicant must furnish a full legal name, date of birth, residential address, and an identification number from a driver’s license, passport, or other state-issued identification, along with a copy of that document.